inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-6-teacher-in-the-Loop.en.md

   <figcaption>Figure 1: Different degrees of human oversight when dealing with autonomous decision-making in Education and Training.
 (Adapted from "Emerging technologies and the teaching profession" report).</figcaption>
 </figure></a>

-[^1]: [Emerging technologies and the teaching profession](https://publications.jrc.ec.europa.eu/repository/handle/JRC120183): Ethical and pedagogical considerations based on near-future scenarios - Vuorikari Riina, Punie Yves, Marcelino Cabrera - Joint Research Center report - 2020.
+[^1]: ["Emerging technologies and the teaching profession: Ethical and pedagogical considerations based on near-future scenarios"](https://publications.jrc.ec.europa.eu/repository/handle/JRC120183) - Vuorikari Riina, Punie Yves, Marcelino Cabrera - Joint Research Center report - European Commission, 2020.